French labour law is mainly based on the laws and regulations that constitute the Labour Code, the reference work for labour law practitioners.

 The composition of the council is yet to be determined by way of ministerial decree.
 However, it is likely that the elected social and economic committee members and the trade union representatives will sit on the council.

 xi DATA PROTECTION

 i Requirements for registration

-The staff representatives are consulted before the implementation or modification of certain automated processings.
-The employees' consent is not required.
-However, they are individually informed of the purpose of the procedure, the recipient of the data, the length of time for which the files will be kept and the rights attached to setting up such processing (right of access, rectification or objection to the information).
+The staff representatives are consulted before the implementation or modification of certain automated processing.
+The employees are individually informed of the purpose of the procedure, the recipient of the data, the length of time for which the files will be kept and the rights attached to setting up such processing (right of access, rectification, to data portability, to object).
 Employers must take all useful precautions to maintain the security of the data and, in particular, prevent unauthorised third parties from gaining access thereto.

 ii Cross-border data transfers